 When you lose data on your iPhone, it can be a very difficult and miserable situation to have to deal with.
 To make things worse, when attempting to fix the issue at hand, one of the several possible errors appear on your screen.
 Unfortunately, this isn’t an uncommon occurrence for iPhone users, and the end result is usually the user factory restoring their Apple device purely out of frustration.
 However, while that’s the case, with the use of Dr.Fone this will never be an issue for you again.
 That’s right, if you’ve ever run into an error while trying to restore your iPhone, with the use of Dr.Fone you will never have to factory restore your iPhone ever again.

 So without further ado, let’s take a look at some of the most common errors among iPhones and how to fix iTunes error.
 Switch to it if you also have a problem with ‘iTunes could not connect to this iPhone.
-The value is missing‘ as well as Why is iTunes so slow.
+The value is missing‘, iTunes could not restore the iPhone because the password was incorrect as well as Why is iTunes so slow.

 1. iTunes Error “Error 11”